mesbah-diu/Wireliss_msTR/README.md

 change directory by "cd Wireliss_msTR"

-Clone it, change the password with "chmod +x binary.sh" and run it by simply typing ./binary.sh
+Clone it, change the permission with "chmod +x binary.sh" and run it by simply typing ./binary.sh